 Performance Marketing November 12, 2019

-Are you game?
-The rise of a new marketing platform
+Are you game? eSports as the new marketing opportunity

 We all seek to escape reality sometimes and delve into an alternative universe.
 Many people seek refuge in games for that exact reason.
 They are all-encompassing and fun.
 Yet this world and demographic is frequently forgotten about.
 It’s time to start paying attention as the phenomenon of eSports, competitive video gaming watched by spectators, continues to rise.

 What are eSports?

 It’s basically a live broadcast of actual online gameplay.
 People watching other people playing online video games.
 According to Forbes “the term eSports refers to organised competitive gaming among professional players.
 Although there are many games that can be included in the space, the most popular games are generally team-based multi-player games from the first-person shooter or multiplayer online battle arena genre.
 The audience can watch the event by either visiting the arena live or online through gaming broadcasters.”
 Examples of the popular games include FIFA (soccer), League of Legends (two teams fighting each other), Call of Duty (first-person shooter game), and Fortnite (third-person shooter without blood).

 In 2018, this digital form of entertainment captured the attention of nearly 400 million viewers worldwide.
 Currently, Asia has the largest fanbase of eSports but this is gradually changing.
 26% of all internet users in the UK and the US have watched eSports within the last twelve months.
 If you are someone who participates in competitive gaming, you can earn as much as 100 million dollars in just a couple of hours.